 2. Ann Peebles, ‘I Still Love You’ (1971)

 Ann Peebles never became a great star, possibly because she didn’t really care enough to do so, but if you are looking for the heart of soul music there are few finer recordings than the best of her early to mid-70s work.
-Everyone knows ‘I Can’t Stand the Rain’, but this yearning ballad with its delicate accompaniment shows such supreme technique, the heartfelt feeling reaching out without ever becoming strident.
+Everyone knows ‘I Can’t Stand the Rain’ (or should do), but this yearning ballad with its delicate accompaniment shows such supreme technique, the heartfelt feeling reaching out without ever becoming strident.
 A connoisseur’s piece.

 1. Fairport Convention (singer Sandy Denny), ‘Reynardine’ (1969)